deanhiller/webpieces/README.md

 * PRG pattern vs. "POST request comes in, path not found, so send back 404 with rendered page".
 Currently in this special instance, we violate PRG and go with 404 back to use with the page.
 We NEED to test this though and find if this breaks the browser back button and if it does make it more usable for people using every website written on this webserver.
 Every other instance, we force apps into PRG so their users have a GREAT experience with the website
 * language
 * bring back Hotswap for the dev server ONCE the projectTemplate is complete and we are generating projects SUCH that we can add a startup target that adds the Hotswap agent propertly
-* We need to run the same class that ./createProject.sh runs and then start that projects webserver and send requests in to make sure the template generation is working and not broken
 * Need to add tests for changing the guice modules and router modules in the main server class while dev server is running and then hit website again to make sure it changed
 * cookie hpttOnly and the other key as well
 * add a lot of pretty print objects/json stuff in the toString so when debugging, there is many less clicks to see the data!!!  it is just right there
-* come up with the http 500 strategy for dev server AND for production server
 * have the dev server display it's OWN 404 page and then in a frame below dispay the webapps actual 404 page.
 The dev server's page will have much more detail on what went wrong and why it was a 404 like type translation, etc.  The frame can be a redirect to GET the 404 page directly OR it could render inline maybe.....which one is better..not sure?  rendering inline is probably better so the notFound does not have a direct url to get to that page?
 But only if the PRG holds true above!!!!
-* REALLY need a template test to call createProject and run webserver and run ./gradle test after to test it out so it doesn't get broken!!!
-* tests
-  * exc from route goes to 500
-  * throw not found synchronously in controler, then throw notfound exception from notfound route, then throw exception from 500 route
-  * throw not found async in controller, then throw async not found from not found route, then render 500 route
-  * throw not found async in controller, then throw sync in not found route
-  * throw async in controller and verify notfound route shown